-We believe we were not a passive foreign investment company (a "PFIC") for our taxable year ended on December 31, 2022, although there can be no assurance in this regard.
+We believe we were not a passive foreign investment company (a "PFIC") for our taxable year ended on December 31, 2023, although there can be no assurance in this regard.
 The determination of whether or not we are a PFIC is made on an annual basis and depends on the composition of our income and assets.
 A non-U.S. corporation will be considered a PFIC for any taxable year if either (1) at least 75% of its gross income is passive income or (2) at least 50% of the value of its assets (generally based on an average of the quarterly values of the assets during a taxable year) is attributable to assets that produce or are held for the production of passive income (which includes cash and cash equivalents).
 The market value of our assets may be determined in large part by the market price of our ADSs and ordinary shares, which is likely to fluctuate.
-In addition, the composition of our income and assets will be affected by how, and how quickly, we spend our cash.
+In addition, the composition of our income and assets will be affected by how, and how quickly, we spend our cash, including cash we received through the effective listing of our subsidiary Concord Healthcare on the HKSE as of January 9, 2024.
+Although we currently consolidate the income and operations of Concord Healthcare in our financial statements, if our ownership percentage of Concord Healthcare declines in the future, we may not be able to include the income and assets of Concord Healthcare for purposes of the PFIC rules.
+Further, under the applicable guidance, which is not binding precedent, it is unclear how companies, like us, with negative gross revenue, are treated.
+Assuming that we are permitted to use gross loss to offset our passive income, based upon our current income and assets and the projected value of our ordinary shares and ADSs, we do not believe we were a PFIC for U.S. federal income tax purposes for our taxable year ended December 31, 2023, although there can be no assurance in this regard, in which case we may be required to treat our interest in Concord Healthcare as a passive asset.
+In the event our passive income increases, we may be more likely to be a PFIC.
 If we are treated as a PFIC for any taxable year during which United States Holders (as defined in "Item 10.
 Additional Information-E. Taxation-United States Federal Income Taxation") hold ADSs or ordinary shares, certain adverse United States federal income tax consequences could apply to such United States Holders with respect to any "excess distribution" received from us and any gain from a sale or other disposition of ADSs or ordinary shares.
 See "Item 10.
-Additional Information-E. Taxation-United States Foreign Investment Company."
+Additional Information-E. Taxation-United States Federal Income Taxation-Passive Foreign Investment Company."